sansseriff/phd_thesis/pandoc_site/chapter_05/section_06_modelling_details.md

 ### JSI fitting

-The JSI model is fitted to the the 8x8 DWDM data from Fig.&#160;2a in the main text.
+The JSI model is fitted to the the 8x8 DWDM data from Fig. [system:1](./section_04_system_results.md#fig:figure_2nd_1)a.
 The transmission spectrum of one DWDM channel was measured and used to estimate the transmission properties for all pairs of 8 channels.
-For each measurement of coincidence rate from Fig.&#160;2a we define an integration over the joint spectral intensity and the corresponding filter passbands:
+For each measurement of coincidence rate from Fig. [system:1](./section_04_system_results.md#fig:figure_2nd_1)a, we define an integration over the joint spectral intensity and the corresponding filter passbands:

 <a name='eq:c_uv'></a>